ummarikram/PathFinding/README.md

 ## INSTRUCTIONS

-* Use the 'S' KEY to select/deselect a start point (Green Block) and the 'E' KEY to select/deselect an end point (Red Block).
+* Use the 's' KEY to select/deselect a start point (Green Block) and the 'e' KEY to select/deselect an end point (Red Block).

 * You can also add obstacles (Blue Block) by using the left mouse button.